The Current Procedural Terminology (CPT) definition of modifier 25 is as follows:

 The modifier stops the bundling of the E/M visit into the procedure.
 When reviewing the physician’s documentation the carrier should be able to determine that both the E/M and the procedure were medically necessary.
 As always, the documentation has to support the claim that your office sends to the carrier.

-When Not to Use the Modifier 25
+Some examples of when Not to Use the Modifier 25

 - Do not use a 25 modifier when billing for services performed during a postoperative period if related to the previous surgery.